deyemiobaa/blog_app/README.md

 - run ```cd blog_app``` to enter the project folder
 - run `bundle install` to install dependencies

+### Testing
+Tests are present in the `spec` folder.
+- run `rspec --format documentation spec/models` to check all test cases

 ## Authors

 👤 **Sodiq**